A Level: A*A*A IB: 40-42 points, with 776 at Higher Level

 Our Natural Science students find Robinson a friendly and stimulating place to study.
 During their time here, many students will progress through the range of subjects towards a planned specialisation, while for others it is a chance to discover exciting courses and interesting areas of scientific research they had not previously considered.

-Note: When applying for Natural Sciences at Cambridge, you need to indicate on your Supplementary Application Questionnaire (SAQ) or Cambridge Online Preliminary Application (COPA) whether you wish to apply for Biological or Physical sciences.
+Note: When applying for Natural Sciences at Cambridge, you need to indicate on your My Cambridge Application whether you wish to apply for Biological or Physical sciences.

-Highly Desirable: A further subject from Physics, Chemistry or Further Maths to A level.
+Highly Desirable: A further subject from Physics, Chemistry or Further Maths to A level / IB Higher Level.

-Most of our physical scientists have taken A levels in Maths, Physics, Chemistry and AS or A level in Further Maths.
-Mathematics is essential in all the Physical sciences and should be taken to as higher level as you can manage.
+Most of our physical scientists have taken A levels / IB Higher Levels in Maths, Physics, Chemistry and AS or A level in Further Maths.
+Mathematics is essential in all the Physical sciences and should be taken to the highest level your school offers.

 Director(s) of Studies